drjwbaker/lc-open-refine/_episodes/06-working-with-columns.md

 You can then drag and drop column names to re-order the columns, or remove columns completely if they are not required.

 Remember the incorrect values we found earlier in `Column 7`?
 Now seems a good time to resolve it.
-We're going to do this by removing data from Refine, but keeping a copy to come back to and revolve.
+We're going to do this by removing data from the sheet, but keeping a copy to come back to and revolve.

 So, on `Column 14` do a 'facet by blank' and hit 'false'.
 There are 21 dodgy records which by scanning we can quickly see are muddled.
 Hit 'Export' to grab a local copy of these 21 records only.
 We can then hit the 'All' dropdown, 'edit rows', and 'Remove all matching rows' to delete these pesky records.
 If we reset the facet we can now start to tidy up our data, keeping only Columns 1-11 (that have meaningful data), and renaming the columns we think we understand (Description, Date).